wikimedia/integration-quibble/README.rst

 Everything is performed by a single command, `quibble`.

-Running quibble requires python 3 and the following tools, or you can run in the provided docker image.
+Running quibble requires Python 3 and the following tools, or you can run in the provided docker image.

 - Chromium